darrendariustan/personal-site/README.md

 - **Strict Payload Validation**: Checks that the message array is under 20 items and enforces tight limits on message string length and character count.
 - **Graceful Error Handling**: Wraps internal SDK/API errors to ensure backend details are never leaked to the client.

----

-## 📝 License
-This project is open-source and available under the [MIT License](LICENSE).
-Feel free to use it as inspiration for your own portfolio!